Yann39/quake3-defrag-maps/README.md

 Build with **GTK Radiant 1.5.0** for **DeFRag 1.9**.

-Of course there are much more better tools and resources now to build awesome maps, they are not optimized, but these are the original ones! :)
+Of course there are much more better tools and resources now to build awesome maps, these ones are not optimized, but they are the original ones :)

 ## Maps